 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…Matthew 28:19 (ESV)

 Even our children are presented with opportunities to share the gospel.
-Pray that they recognize the opportunities to share Jesus with their friends — that they would be open to inviting others to church or youth group or AWANA.
+You can say a prayer for your child at school, praying that they recognize the opportunities to share Jesus with their friends — that they would be open to inviting others to church or youth group or AWANA.

 9. That they would be quick to listen, slow to speak, and slow to anger

 Know this, my beloved brothers: let every person be quick to hear, slow to speak, and slow to anger; for the anger of man does not produce the righteousness of God.
 James 1:19-20 (ESV)